Orecchiette with Broccoli Rabe (rapini) from Puglia.

 Whichever family this leafy cruciferous vegetable belongs too, it is decidedly delicious, although some people find it slightly bitter.
 It’s also very healthy; rich in fibre, vitamins and antioxidants.
 You can eat the leaves, buds, and the stems.
 In Puglia, where this recipe for orecchiette with broccoli rabe comes from, these greens are also cooked in a pan in water or steamed like spinach and then fried in olive oil with garlic and served as a side dish or on bread.

-In Puglia, orecchiette are still often made by hand and of course this pasta is delicious when homemade, I used fresh orecchiette, which I’m lucky enough to be able to buy locally.
+In Puglia, orecchiette are still often made by hand and, of course, this pasta is delicious when homemade.
+I used fresh orecchiette, which I’m lucky enough to be able to buy locally.
 If you don’t want to make the pasta yourself and cannot buy it fresh, many pasta producers sell good quality dried orecchiette.
 Certainly, this recipe can be made with other types of pasta such as cavatelli or penne, but somehow broccoli rabe and orecchiette belong together.

 How to make orecchiette with broccoli rabe.

 The simplest way this dish is eaten involves just boiling the pasta and greens together and then dressing them with extra virgin olive oil, grated cheese and pepper.
-Some people don’t boil the pasta and greens together but boil the pasta in the water in which the broccoli rabe was first cooked.
+Some people don’t boil the pasta and greens together.
+They boil the pasta in the water in which the broccoli rabe was first cooked.
 In the past, the poorer people didn’t use olive oil, as this was reserved for the rich.
 Instead, they fried the orecchiette with broccoli rabe in lard before eating it.